codelion/gramtest/README.md

 ```
 usage: gramtest [options]
+ -dep <depth of rules>    maximum depth of production rules to be followed
  -ext <extension>         file extension for generated tests
  -file <grammar file>     path to the grammar file (in BNF notation)
  -h,--help                prints this message